benchmarko/CPCBasic/README.md

 - It is BASIC only and can not execute Z80 machine code
 - Unimplemented commands, eg. *KEY*, *KEY DEF*, ...
 - RESTORE on lines without *DATA*
-- Print does not process all BASIC control codes
 - No sound
-- No direct input mode for BASIC commands, e.g. *LIST*, *RENUM*, ...
+- No direct input mode for BASIC commands, e.g. *LIST*, *RENUM*,...; no visible cursor
 - Few checks of the program
 - Almost no type checking
 - Variables typed with *DEFINT*, *DEFREAL* or *DEFSTR* are different from those with type extension: